-To counter the wave by Raila and his supporters, the government put its officers on alert to respond, getting the aid of governor Sonko who filled the Jacaranda area with raw sewage, the order(s) being from the ministry of interior.
+To counter the wave by Raila and his supporters, the government put its officers on alert ready to respond to a perceived potential melee that could be caused by the NASA supporters.

-“Mavi ya Jacaranda was the order came from above watu walitumwa na Kibicho kumwaga Jacaranda ndio the People’s President Raila Amolo Odinga asihutubie wananchi.
+“Mavi ya Jacaranda was the order that came from above.
+Watu walitumwa na Kibicho kumwaga Jacaranda ndio the People’s President Raila Amolo Odinga asihutubie wananchi.
 Now the System wants to shift the blame to me,” Sonko revealed.

 The governor added that some police officers were instructed to shoot the ODM leader but his lifeline happened to be the armored car in which he was being ridden.